google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/snippets.markdown

 * Type `Command` + `Enter` on Mac, or `Control` + `Enter` on Windows.

-### Evaluate in console
+### Evaluate in Console

-You can also evaluate a portion of a snippet in the DevTools console.
+You can also evaluate a portion of a snippet in the DevTools Console.

 1. Highlight the portion of code which you wish to run.